- GSA IT Systems requirements applicable to the protection of PII.

 The following responsibilities are specific to GSA IT systems that contain Privacy Act information.

-Authorizing Official (AO) Each Service, Staff Office, and Region has an appointed AO whose primary responsibility is to ensure the security of IT systems.
-Additionally, the AOs are responsible for reviewing and approving PIAs for their organizations and for their organizations and for ensuring that IT systems that handle privacy data meet information privacy and security requirements and for reviewing each existing and proposed IT Privacy Act system in their respective organizations for the need to conduct a PIA, coordinating the preparation of the PIA with program and system managers, and approving the PIA for their organizations.
+Each Service, Staff Office and Region has an appointed AO whose primary responsibility is to ensure the security of IT systems.
+Additionally, the AOs are responsible for reviewing and approving PIAs for their organizations and for ensuring that IT systems that handle privacy data meet information privacy and security requirements.
+They are also responsible for reviewing each existing and proposed IT Privacy Act system in their respective organizations for the need to conduct a PIA, coordinating the preparation of the PIA with program and system managers and approving the PIA for their organizations.

-Program/Project Manager As the official with responsibility for managing programs for which an IT system is established and who manages and controls the operation of the IT system, the Program/Project Manager is responsible for working with the other officials with privacy and security responsibilities (DAA, system developer, contracting officer, privacy officials), on the system's privacy and security issues.
-This responsibility includes: identifying systems that meet the PIA requirement; coordinating with the system developer, and others who may be involved, on resolving information privacy and security issues; and preparing the PIA before submission to a higher level of authority.
-Also serves as the point of contact for the system on privacy and security matters.
+As the official with responsibility for managing programs for which an IT system is established and who manages and controls the operation of the IT system, the Program/Project Manager is responsible for working with the other officials with privacy and security responsibilities (DAA, system developer, contracting officer, privacy officials), on the system's privacy and security issues.
+This responsibility includes: identifying systems that meet the PIA requirement, coordinating with the system developer and others who may be involved on resolving information privacy and security issues and preparing the PIA before submission to a higher level of authority.
+Program/Project Managers also serve as points of contact for the system on privacy and security matters.

-IT Systems Contracting Officers Responsible for ensuring that IT system privacy and security requirements are incorporated into IT contracts and that GSA vendors and contractors are made aware that Privacy Act information security laws and regulations apply to Federal personnel, vendors, and contractors.
-Any IT systems that contractors design, develop, maintain, operate, or use, and the data in the systems are subject to these same laws, regulations, and requirements.
+The IT Systems Contracting Officers are responsible for ensuring that IT system privacy and security requirements are incorporated into IT contracts and that GSA vendors and contractors are made aware that Privacy Act information security laws and regulations apply to federal personnel, vendors and contractors.
+All IT systems that contractors design, develop, maintain, operate, or use, and the data in the systems are subject to these same laws, regulations and requirements.

-In addition to the requirements of the Privacy Act , which affords individuals the right to privacy of records that are maintained in systems of records by Federal agencies and which incorporates the provisions of the Computer Matching and Privacy Protection Act of 1988 (Public Law 100-503) and the Computer Matching and Privacy Protection Amendments, both of which address electronic sharing of information, the following laws and regulations establish the basic requirements for Federal IT systems.
+The requirements of the Privacy Act afford individuals the right to privacy of records that are maintained in systems of records by federal agencies and incorporates the provisions of the Computer Matching and Privacy Protection Act of 1988 (Public Law 100-503), including the Computer Matching and Privacy Protection Amendments.
+Both of these address electronic sharing of information.

-The Federal Information Security Management Act of 2002 (Title III of Public Law 107-347) establishes security practices for Federal computer systems and, among its other system security provisions, requires agencies to conduct a periodic assessment of the risk and magnitude of the harm that could result from the unauthorized access, use, disclosure, disruption, modification, or destruction of information and information systems that support the operations and assets of the agency; and address information security throughout the life cycle of each agency information system.
+The Federal Information Security Management Act of 2002 (Title III of Public Law 107-347) establishes security practices for federal computer systems and, among its other system security provisions, requires agencies to conduct periodic assessments of the risk and magnitude of the harm that could result from the unauthorized access, use, disclosure, disruption, modification, or destruction of information and information systems that support the operations and assets of the agency and address information security throughout the life cycle of each agency information system.